sovity/authority-portal/docs/product/user-documentation/Administration and Support.md

 A user can see their profile by clicking on their name in the top right corner and then "My Profile".

 Any user is able to edit their own information by maneuvering to his own profile and clicking "Edit".
-First name, last name, Job title, email and phone number can be updated and changes persisted by clicking "Update".
+First name, last name, job title, email and phone number can be updated and changes persisted by clicking "Update".

 Also, a user can see the roles assigned to them here.
 As a participant in the MDS, you can have one of the following roles: